FuelLabs/devrel-playbook/README.md

 ### Inline Text

-When looking to include any of the following in **bolded**, *italics*, or `code` inline in any of your text explaining make sure that it is used in the correct category.
+When looking to include any of the following in **bold**, *italics*, or `code` inline within your explanatory text, ensure that it is used in the appropriate context.

 | **Bold**                                                                                                        | _Italics_                      | `Code`                                                                                                                             |
 |-----------------------------------------------------------------------------------------------------------------|--------------------------------|------------------------------------------------------------------------------------------------------------------------------------|
 | 1.
 Visible GUI text<br>2.
 Hostnames usernames<br>3.
 Term lists<br>4.
 Emphasis when changing context for command | 1.
 Introducing technical terms | 1.
 Commands<br>2.
 Package names<br>3.
 Optional commands<br>4.
 Filenames and paths<br>5.
 Example URLs<br>6.
 Ports<br>7.
 Key Presses |

 ### Code blocks
-Code blocks should be used for things like commands to execution commands, files and scripts, outputs, interactive dialogs only.
-Basically anything that the user can copy and paste into their own system.
+Code blocks should be used for items such as execution commands, files and scripts, outputs, and interactive dialogs only.
+Essentially, anything that the user can copy and paste into their own system.

 1. File omissions should always use ellipses (...)